dmbluestate/bsd-dbt-streamlit/README.md

 and from streamlit.secrets) and if you decide to deploy onto Streamlit for Teams then you can use the same format to add your secrets directly into the web interface.

+You can see an example file in `.streamlit/example_secrets.toml`.
+You will need to copy this file/rename it to `.streamlit/secrets.toml` if you want to use it

-ACCOUNT_ID - your DBT account id
+ - `ACCOUNT_ID` - your DBT account id

-API_TOKEN - your DBT API key (for very obvious reasons we don't commit this to version control).
+ - `API_TOKEN` - your DBT API key (for very obvious reasons we don't commit this to version control).

-dashboard_user / dashboard_pass - username/password for the authorisation (please see
+ - `DASHBOARD_USER` / `DASHBOARD_PASS` - username/password for the authorisation (please see
-below for why this is probably not a good thing to use)
+below for why this is probably not a good thing to use).
+If you are always using the app locally, you likely will not require this, but can be useful if you want to host the app on an internal/external web page

-PROJECT_MAPPING - This is mapping that links specific DBT project ids to a plain English name for displaying in the app.
-The project mapping is used to drive the select boxes that allow you pick specifc projects to drill down to (if you have multiple projects of course).
+ - `PROJECT_MAPPING` - This is mapping that links specific DBT project ids to a plain English name for displaying in the app.
+The project mapping is used to drive the select boxes that allow you pick specific projects to drill down to (if you have multiple projects of course).

+ - `PROJECT_REPO_URL_MAPPING` - This is a mapping that maps the database you are using to the git repository where the code is stored, so you can view the queries of tables/tests that have failed in the browser

-BQ_BASE_URL / REDSHIFT_BASE_URL - Now, it's possible that this might be a bit Cazoo specific, but I hope it finds some use elsewhere.
+It's possible that this might be a bit Cazoo specific, but I hope it finds some use elsewhere.
 This comes from two main pieces;
 * When we have job failures, our analysts asked for a link directly to the repo for that file.
 * We currently have two main repos for DBT, one for all Big Query jobs and one for Redshift